El Yunque National Forest adds a beautiful day of adventure to your Puerto Rico vacation. It’s a must-see!

-In this guide, you’ll find information about the layout of El Yunque, what waterfalls and hiking trails were opened and closed as of my March 2019 visit, what to do in the rainforest, and your best options for getting to and from the park.
+In this guide, you’ll find information about the layout of El Yunque, what waterfalls and hiking trails are musts, the panoramic views you DON’t WANT TO MISS, and your best options for getting to and from the park.

-El Yunque experienced significant damage from Hurricane Maria, in particular, and repair work will continue for quite some time.
+El Yunque experienced significant damage from Hurricane Maria back in 2017.
 What’s amazing to see is how resilient nature is!
-Throughout the park, you can see how the landscape is healing itself.
+Throughout the park, you can see how the landscape has been healing itself ever since.

-With that said, I had an amazing day hiking in El Yunque following the ranger’s advice and the most up-to-date map available and so can you.
+I had an amazing day hiking in El Yunque following the ranger’s advice and the most up-to-date map available.